Whale Watching Vancouver

 What wildlife will you see?

-On the guided tours, you'll likely see the famous orcas and humpback whales feeding in Vancouver's waters.
-While they are less common, it's also possible to spot grey whales and minke whales.
+Whale watching Vancouver is one of the most unforgettable ways to experience the city’s natural beauty and marine ecosystem.
+On guided tours departing from downtown Vancouver or nearby Steveston and Granville Island, you’ll likely spot the famous orcas and humpback whales feeding in the cool coastal waters.
+While they are less common, it’s also possible to see grey whales and minke whales, especially during migration season.

-Bring binoculars to spot other marine wildlife, such as curious seals sticking out their heads, sea lions lounging on rocks and porpoises moving through the waves.
-Looking up to the sky, you might also glimpse eagles, gulls, and puffins and more.
+Bring binoculars to spot other marine wildlife — curious seals poking their heads above the surface, sea lions lounging on rocky shores, and porpoises gliding through the waves.
+Looking skyward, you might glimpse bald eagles, gulls, puffins, and other seabirds soaring above.

 What to pack before you go